ISO 5060: The New International Standard for Translation Quality Evaluation

 - Generate reports at scale

-However, AI currently cannot:
+But AI currently can't:

-- Evaluate creative/marketing content reliably
+- Evaluate creative or marketing content reliably

 - Replace human calibration oversight